MicBrain/Graph-API/README.md

         ug.add();
         ...
 ```
-4. Adding edges to graph.
+d.
+Adding edges to graph.
 In this example we will add an edge between nodes 1 and 3.